How To Directory

-Massively!
-The most important thing that you can do to ensure the future success of your student group or area is by setting them up with a strong handover.
+Simply put, massively!
+The most important thing that you can do to ensure the future success of your student Club or Society is by setting up the new Committee with a strong handover.
 This is your opportunity to help them build on any mistakes that you've made, AND carrying on any great successes that you've started.
 A good handover takes time and a lot of effort, but it will be the best project that you can do all year.
-It is also massively rewarding for the predecessor, as this handover process gives you a great example to reflect on your own strengths and learn to articulate your successes.
+It is also massively rewarding for the predecessor, as this handover process gives you a great example to reflect on your own strengths and continue your successes.

 What else is there?